 All these negative effects may have caused you to have given up hope of ever beating your addiction.
 We want you to know there is help available that you can access right away.
 At our prescription drug addiction hospital we are here to help.
 We can provide effective treatment for your prescription drug problem to enable you to live the quality life you were intended to live.

 Our philosophy and benefits

 As one of the best treatment centers for prescription drug abuse near Seattle, Washington, we are not only concerned with short term improvement in your condition, but alternately view your treatment within the context of a lifetime of recovery.
 We are committed to meeting your individual needs in addition to those of your family throughout the entire time you are with us no matter what program you are participating in.
-We believe in treating the complete individual through holistic methods intended to not just ease your symptoms, but are designed to care for you in your entirety; spiritually, bodily, emotionally and psychologically.
+We believe in treating the complete individual through holistic methods intended to not just ease your symptoms, but are designed to care for you in your entirety; bodily, emotionally, and psychologically.